cardillan/mindcode/doc/syntax/SYNTAX-5-OTHER.markdown

 Dead code eliminator also inspects your code and prints out suspicious variables:
 * _Unused variables_: those are the variables that were, or could be, eliminated.
-On `basic` level, some unused variables might remain undetected.
+On `basic` level, some unused variables might not be reported.
 * _Uninitialized variables_: those are variables that are read by the program, but never written to.
   (Mindcode doesn't - yet - detects situations where variable is read before it is first written to.)